-In a large skillet, mix together the egg whites, sugar, salt, honey, coconut and flour.
+1. In a large skillet or wide saucepan, mix together the egg whites, sugar, salt, and honey.

-When ready to bake, line a baking sheet with parchment paper or silicone baking mat and preheat the oven to 350 degrees F.
+4. When ready to bake, line a baking sheet with parchment paper or silicone baking mat and preheat the oven to 350º F (180ºC).

-To dip the macaroons in chocolate, melt the chocolate in a clean, dry bowl set over a pan of simmering water (or in a microwave.)
-Line a baking sheet with plastic wrap.
+6. To dip the macaroons in chocolate, melt the chocolate in a clean, dry bowl set over a pan of simmering water (or in a microwave.)
+Line a baking sheet with plastic wrap or parchment paper.
 Dip the bottoms of each cookie in the chocolate and set the cookies on the baking sheet.
 Refrigerate 5-10 minutes, until the chocolate is set.

 Notes: Unsweetened shredded coconut is available in most natural food shops or you can purchase it online.
 Flaked coconut is larger and I haven't tried these macaroons with the flakes but if that's all you have, I would pulse the flakes in a food processor a few times until they're finely shredded.

 Storage: The baked macaroons will keep for up to three or four days if stored in an airtight container.
 If dipped in chocolate, store the cookies in a cool place.
 The dough can be refrigerated for up to one week or frozen for at least two months.